International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 Data consumers are the recepients of a data sharing activity.
 In the IDSA Rulebook the data consumer is the party acting as the consumer of a data sharing contract.

-The closely realted term "data user" describes a natural or legal person who has lawful access to certain personal or non-personal data and has the right,  to use that data for commercial or non-commercial purposes.
+The closely related term "data user" describes a natural or legal person who has lawful access to certain personal or non-personal data, and has the right to use that data for commercial or non-commercial purposes.

 The data user and data consumer can be separate organisations but often will be two perspectives on the roles of the same participant, depending on the context.